zl504/Chuwa_FinalProject/README.md

 * GET `/account/me` – Retrieve details of the currently authenticated account (requires valid JWT).

 * PATCH `/account/update` – Update the Account including billing address, shipping address, and payment method.

+FLOW:
+Order Service places an order → sends OrderPlacedEvent to Kafka topic (e.g., "order.placed").

+Payment Service consumes that event, tries to process the payment.

+Payment Service then produces a PaymentSucceeded or PaymentFailed event to another Kafka topic (e.g., "payments.events").

+Order Service listens (@KafkaListener) to "payments.events":

+    If PaymentSucceeded → mark order as paid in Cassandra.

+    If PaymentFailed → mark order as cancelled and compensate stock by calling itemClient.increaseAvailability(...).